Ibexian/EastMeetsKitchen/_posts/2016-02-21-broccoli-basil-bread.md

     feature: 184-1.jpg
 ---

-I've been incorporating a lot more vegetables and fiber to my recipes these days.
+I've been incorporating a lot more vegetables to my recipes these days.
 Strangely, due to a family health scare, I actually spent several hours in the waiting room of the gastrointestinal wing at a hospital and probably 90 percent of the people there were in for their colonoscopies.
 No, I won't go into too much detail, but long story short, person after person after person, I kept hearing doctors and nurses report, "You don't have enough fiber in your diet."

 And then I began thinking about how much fruits and vegetables I have in my diet.
 Doctors recommend at least 6 fistfuls of fruits and vegetables (though they are erring towards veggies because fruits also have a fair amount of sugar content) per day.
 I think about having a banana in the morning, an orange for lunch and maybe a palm-ful or two of veggies at night and that doesn't tally up.